mmenestret/jdegoes.github.io/_posts/2014-09-09-newtypes-suck.md

 ## The Promise of Newtypes

 Newtypes are used to provide alternate implementations of type classes for some base types.
-I think that's a limitation of type classes, but I've [already talked about this](/articles/principled-typeclasses/) so I won't belabor it here.
+I think that's a hack (albeit a necessary one), but I've [already talked about this](/articles/principled-typeclasses/) so I won't belabor it here.

 The other promise of newtypes is that we can use them to make our code more type safe.
-Instead of passing around `String`s as emails, for example, we can create a super lightweight "wrapper" around a `String` called `Email`, and make it an error to use a `String` wherever an `Email` is expected.
+Instead of passing around `String` as an email, for example, we can create a super lightweight "wrapper" around `String` called `Email`, and make it an error to use a `String` wherever an `Email` is expected.

 This practice isn't restricted to Haskell.
 Even in Java, it's considered good coding practice to wrap primitives with classes whose names denote the meaning of the wrapper (Email, SSN, Address, etc.).